 Menu and value for money matter the most when deciding where to eat

 79% of users needed to see the menu before deciding where to go, this included prices, detailed descriptions, and images.

 Going through different platforms to get information is frustrating

 The majority of users get their recommendations from social media (38.2%) and google searches (29.4%).

-They would prefer to have all the important information in one platform.
+They would prefer to have all the important information on one platform.

 Create curated lists of places to go depending on the occasion

-Encourage users to explore new places by providing them with a list of great eating spots organised by the occasion, type of cuisine or price range.
+Encourage users to explore new places by providing them with a list of great eating spots organized by the occasion, type of cuisine, or price range.
 Give users the option to create their own lists based on their preferences